hasura/graphql-engine/manual/microservices/index.rst

 ============================

 A :doc:`Hasura project <../project/index>` is composed of a set of microservices.
-These include certain :doc:`Hasura microservices <hasura-microservices>` but can also include your own custom microservices.
+These include certain "Hasura microservices" along with your own custom microservices.
-Microservices are basically the individual 'apps' that run on a :doc:`cluster <../cluster/index>`.
+Microservices are basically the individual 'apps' that run on a :doc:`Hasura cluster <../cluster/index>`.

+:doc:`Hasura microservices <hasura-microservices>` include the backend APIs provided by Hasura and other components of the Hasura platform.

+Some typical examples of custom microservices you would add to your project include, an API service, a microservice that serves static files, a simple HTML site or a single-page app (eg: React), a ready made microservice like the ghost blog-engine or a 'stateful' microservice like a database.

 Hasura microservices run in the **hasura namespace** while custom microservices run in the **default namespace** on a cluster.

-Hasura microservices include the backend APIs provided by Hasura and other components of the Hasura platform.

-Some typical examples of custom microservices you would add to your project include, an API service, a webapp, a microservice that serves static files for a simple HTML site or a single-page app (eg: React), a ready made microservice like the ghost blog-engine or a 'stateful' microservice like a database.

 .. note::